 A committee comprised of BC faculty, chaired by the Executive Director of the Schiller Institute, will review the proposals and advise the Executive Director on the selection of proposals for funding.
 If necessary, the committee will engage outside consultants to review any applications that are in need of specific expert knowledge.
 Thus, applicants must state names of any potential consultants that should be excluded from review of their study, and why.

 Upon receiving the project award, awardees will be asked to supply a project abstract and other supporting material for posting on the Schiller website SIGECS page.
-The Schiller Institute will hold a required awardee recognition celebration and introductory meeting in early June.
-A half-day meeting for awardees will be held in September for faculty to share progress, followed by a University-wide showcase of awardee research to be held in April 2023 at the Schiller Institute offices and convening space (room 501) in 245 Beacon Street.
+The Schiller Institute will hold a required awardee recognition celebration and introductory meeting on June 20th.
+A half-day meeting for awardees will be held on September 16th for faculty to share progress, followed by a University-wide showcase of awardee research to be held in September 2024 at the Schiller Institute offices and convening space (room 501) in 245 Beacon Street.